 Tourists come to Sapa not only to enjoy the fresh air but also to admire the wild beauty of Northwestern mountains.
 Terraced fields, waterfalls, and majestic mountains create an impressive beauty for Sapa.
 Besides, visitors also have the opportunity to explore the customs, cultural beauty of ethnic minorities such as Black H’Mong, Red Dao, Tay, and Giay.

-Referring to Sapa, it is impossible not to mention famous tourist destinations such as Fansipan peak, Ham Rong Mountain, Stone Church, Muong Hoa Valley, and some villages such as Cat Cat, Ta Phin, Ta Van.
-Come to this foggy land, don’t forget to enjoy a salmon hot pot, drink with famous Tao Meo wine.
+Referring to Sapa, it is impossible not to mention famous tourist destinations such as Fansipan Peak, Ham Rong Mountain, Stone Church, Muong Hoa Valley, and some villages such as Cat Cat, Ta Phin, Ta Van.
+Come to this foggy land, don’t forget to enjoy a salmon hot pot, drink a cup of Tao Meo wine.